2 face felony fees over balloon pollution in Biscayne Bay; could face time in prison

 2022-05-14 18:22:18

-A witness shared a video on Instagram and environmentalists had been outraged.
+A witness shared a video on Instagram and environmentalists have been outraged.
 Marine animals usually mistake the nonbiodegradable deflated balloons for jellyfish.
 Turtles eat it.
-Seabirds feed it to their younger.
+Seabirds feed it to their young.

 Dessideria D’Caro De Capriles, of Doral, is the proprietor of the charter yacht.
 Gabriela Castillo was the occasion coordinator.
-Francisco Feo was the person in charge of the constitution company.
+Francisco Feo was the individual in charge of the constitution company.
 Officers additionally cited Tulio Capriles, Iulia Tyshchenko, Viacheslav Diadiura, and Efrain Hernandez.

-Environmental advocates need Miami-Dade officials to do more.
+Environmental advocates want Miami-Dade officers to do more.

-The Florida Ocean CleanUp Society, a nonprofit organization, set up a Change.org petition asking Miami-Dade’s Mayor Daniella Levine Cava, the chief bay officer, and commissioners to pilot a brand new ordinance banning balloons and confetti in coastal waters.
+The Florida Ocean CleanUp Society, a nonprofit group, set up a Change.org petition asking Miami-Dade’s Mayor Daniella Levine Cava, the chief bay officer, and commissioners to pilot a new ordinance banning balloons and confetti in coastal waters.

-Related social media
+Associated social media

 Don’t Trash Our Treasure: 6 p.m., Could 11